Initial Course Placement

 Additional Placement Options

 Advanced Placement: Students may use scores from the Composition/Literature test or the Language/Composition test for placements.
-Students with AP scores of 3 place directly into ENG 101.
-Students with AP scores of 4-5 place directly into ENG 102.
+Students with AP scores of 3 place into ENG 101.
+Students with AP scores of 4-5 place into ENG 102.

 Placement Portfolios: Students who feel that standardized test scores do not accurately reflect their writing ability may demonstrate their preparation for ENG 101 by submitting a portfolio which contains:

-- A one-page cover letter that identifies the class in which each portfolio essay was originally written, the assignment that was given, and the skills that each essay demonstrates.
+- A cover letter that identifies the class in which each portfolio essay was originally written, the assignment that was given, and the skills that each essay demonstrates.

-- Two essays of at least 500 words each that are clearly focused around a central idea, developed with specific supporting details, organized to provide a logical flow of ideas, and edited to observe the conventions of standard written English.
+- Two revised essays of at least 500 words each that are clearly focused around a central idea, developed with specific supporting details, organized to provide a logical flow of ideas, and edited to observe the conventions of standard written English.

 Testing for Non-native Speakers: The English Language Center provides testing for non-native speakers to determine their placement into ENG 113 or 113E, equivalent courses to ENG 101 and 101E.
 Call 895-4311 for more information.